 What I also loved about the book is that it gives countless recipes for leftovers as well as post-Christmas recipes such as spicy curries and salads to snap out of the holiday slump.

 Another great chapter is dedicated to homemade edible gifts, which I love making.
 The recipe I am sharing today from Jamie Oliver’s Christmas Cookbook is for Chocolate Truffles.
 I am a massive truffle fan, so I knew I had to give this recipe a go.
 I will admit the simplicity of the process and the need to set spiced rum on fire before mixing it into truffles might have played a part in tempting me.

 The recipe instructions were straightforward and the ingredient list was not long.
 Before I knew it I had the chocolate mixture ready.
 The recipe stated to chill the truffle mixture for 2 hours before rolling it into truffles.
 I did find it a bit soft and difficult to work with after two hours, so I popped it back in the fridge for more chilling and after that it was smooth sailing.

 Hands covered in chocolate up to your elbows might be your thing, but it is definitely not mine.
 I really dislike being messy!
 Or you might feel the same but the taste of these chocolate truffles lightly flavoured with spiced rum and orange blossom water is well worth the trouble!
 I am definitely buying myself a pair of latex gloves and more chocolate for another batch or two!

 For more from Julia, visit her mouth-watering food blog, Vikalinka.

-And for more festive recipes from Jamie, you must make sure to grab his gorgeous Christmas Cookbook!
+And for more festive recipes from Jamie, make sure to buy your copy of his gorgeous Christmas Cookbook!